strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Supplemental classes are inconsistent

-Some of the classes found in the Shadowdark official zines feel out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes we know and love described in the core rulebook.
+Some of the classes found in the Shadowdark official zines feel out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes described in the core rulebook.

 Although it didn't cause any serious problems in our campaign, it was an interesting challenge balancing combat encounters involving both our dwarven Pit Fighter Brod with 30 HP with a bunch of abilities that made him really hard to kill as well as Blotbug, our 4 HP goblin Witch.

-I would think carefully about allowing players to play any of these extra classes, especially if you're looking to double down the old school dungeon crawling experience.
+I would suggest you think carefully about allowing players to play any of these extra classes in your campaign.

 ### Darkness rules are hard to use

-The only thing that isn't elegant about Shadowdark RPG is its handling of darkness and how little it helps you run a fun game where light is a resource that has to be managed.
+The only thing that isn't elegant about Shadowdark is its handling of darkness and how little it helps you run a fun game where light is a resource that has to be managed.

 Unless you can figure out how to fill your dungeons with water splashing enemies (like the book recommends) without making the dungeons feel more like waterparks, you might run into the same problems I did.

 Thankfully, I found that the game works fine even if you mostly ignore the darkness rules.

-Having discussed the Shadowdark RPG system, now let's dive into the heart of my campaign --- the megadungeon itself.
+Having discussed Shadowdark, now let's dive into the heart of my campaign --- the megadungeon itself.

 # Maze of the Blue Medusa